rafaelferrari0/rtl_fm_player/README.md

 ===================
 Turns your Realtek RTL2832 based dongle into a SDR stereo FM radio receiver.
 TimeShift function can go back some minutes in time to listen it again.
-Recording function to save Wav files.
+Recording function to save WAV files.

 Description